Every time I get a chance to talk to occupational ministers, I try to delicately pry open the idea of entrepreneurialism.

 There is a business model (a marketable book idea).
 There is an investor (a publisher).
 And there is hopefully ROI (a vacation cruise with the family courtesy of the royalties).

 So Mark Driscoll is an entrepreneur.
 Tim Keller is an entrepreneur.
 John Piper is an entrepreneur.
 Andy Stanley is an entrepreneur.
 James MacDonald is an entrepreneur.
+Women can also be successful entrepreneurs, I think of Cortney Fletcher as a great example.

 (In case you need those people’s permission to do something.)